This information explains osteonecrosis (os-tee-oh-neh-kroh-sis) of the jaw (ONJ) and answers some frequently asked

 How many people develop ONJ?

 Only a small number of people who take bisphosphonates or denosumab will develop ONJ.
-We do not know who will develop it and who will not.
+We don’t know who will develop it and who will not.

 What increases my risk of getting ONJ?

-Your risk of ONJ increases the longer you are treated with bisphosphonates or denosumab.
+Your risk of ONJ increases the longer you’re treated with bisphosphonates or denosumab.
 Since people who take these medications to treat cancer usually take them for longer periods and at higher doses than do people with osteoporosis, they are at a higher risk of developing ONJ.
 People with multiple myeloma also seem to have a higher risk of developing ONJ.

-If you start taking bisphosphonates or denosumab, it is very important for you to keep your teeth and gums healthy.
+If you start taking bisphosphonates or denosumab, it’s very important for you to keep your teeth and gums healthy.
 Before you start taking these medications, make sure to visit your dentist.
 If you need to have any major dental surgeries (such as implants or extractions), have them before starting these medications.
 Your mouth needs to be healed from any dental surgeries before you start taking these medications.
 This could take months, depending on the surgery.

-Once you start taking bisphosphonates or denosumab, tell your dentist so that he or she will be prepared to treat you.
-Have regular dental checkups to prevent problems.
+Once you start taking bisphosphonates or denosumab, tell your dentist so that they will be prepared to treat you.
+Make sure to get regular dental checkups to prevent problems.

 What should I consider when deciding whether to take bisphosphonates or denosumab?